Understanding the Eyelid Surgery Process

 You must be collected by a competent supervising adult and observed the first night.
 Any severe pain or swelling must be immediately reported to us.
 The following day, you will be reviewed by our team, and all of the aftercare instructions must be followed.

 Post-Surgery Care and Recovery

-You will need to rest for at least 5 days and avoid any strenuous activity.
+You must rest for at least five days and avoid strenuous activity.
 Smoking must be avoided.
-The sutures are removed at day 5, and many patients can return to work by approximately day 8.
+The sutures are removed on Day 5, and many patients can return to work by approximately Day 8.
 This may be longer, depending on bruising and swelling.

-Exercise should be avoided for 2 weeks, followed by a gradual cautious return.
+Exercise should be avoided for two weeks, followed by a gradual, cautious return.
 The scars from the upper eyelid should fade over 1-3 months, although (infrequently) laser resurfacing may be needed to improve these.
-This scar is purposely placed in the natural skin lines and crease of the eyelid so it can not be seen.
-Soon after the surgery, you are able to hide the sutures and scars by wearing sunglasses.
+This scar is purposely placed in the eyelid’s natural skin lines and creases so it can not be seen.
+Soon after the surgery, you can hide the sutures and scars by wearing sunglasses.

 Often, the lower eyelid will require no suturing whatsoever.
-Bruising in this area can last longer and be more severe in some cases.
-Thread lift to the forehead will require small sutures, and these are usually removed between 5-7 days.
-Fat transfer to the cheeks to decrease the tear troughs can cause some swelling and bruising, but this usually settles within 1 week.
+Bruising in this area can sometimes last longer and be more severe.
+Thread lift to the forehead will require small sutures, usually removed between 5-7 days.
+Fat transfer to the cheeks to decrease the tear troughs can cause some swelling and bruising, but this usually settles within 1-week.

 No major complications are expected with a Blepharoplasty.
 However, you may find that your vision is blurred for a few days post-procedure.
 Following your Cosmetic Doctor’s advice is essential to reduce the risk of complications.